Rise of the Teenage Mutant Ninja Turtles: Season 2 (2019–20)

-Shorts
+Shorts (2019–22)

 Broadcast

 The series premiered on Nickelodeon in the United States on September 17, 2018.
 By that time, the series had already premiered as a sneak preview on YTV in Canada on July 27 the same year and was premiered officially on September 21 that year.
-In the UK, the show airs on Nicktoons and Channel 5.
+In the United Kingdom, the show airs on Nicktoons and Channel 5.
 Episodes have also sometimes aired on both channels at the same time for terrestrial rights.

 DVD

-Nickelodeon and Paramount Home Entertainment are currently releasing single-volume DVDs of the series, each containing 6-7 non-sequential episodes.
+Nickelodeon and Paramount Home Entertainment released two single-volume DVDs of the series, each containing 6-7 non-sequential episodes from season 1.
+Season 2 has never been released on DVD.

 Awards and nominations

 Film

 On February 5, 2019, it was announced that a feature film based on the series was in production for Netflix, along with a feature film based on The Loud House.
 Rise of the Teenage Mutant Ninja Turtles: The Movie follows Leonardo forced to lead his brothers Raph, Donnie, and Mikey against alien invaders known as the Krang.
 Casey Jones makes his debut and is voiced by Haley Joel Osment.
 The film had been slated to release in 2021, but ended up landing an August 5, 2022 release date.